One Wilde Night

 “Mmm, Deusa.”
 The thickly-accented Portuguese word purred past my ear.
 Heavy hands latched onto my shoulders and with a quick jerk, I was pulled ass to groin against a particularly enthusiastic admirer.
 Again with the help of my oil, I turned in the guy’s embrace and smiled as wide as I could, my gaze raking over his face.

 Nope, not anyone I recognized from the trade.

 I pursed my lips into a kiss, then brought down my heel hard on the guy’s instep, gut-punching him a little lower than his gut.
 He fell back, releasing me with a high-pitched squeak of pain.
 Turning back around, I plunged deeper into the crowd, desperate to get to the center of Crazytown before I got trapped again.

 The music blasted with the interminable samba strains that had pretty much been encoded into my DNA over the past four days.
 It was Carnival week in Rio de Janeiro.
 Ordinarily, that would find me with my fingers wrapped around a beer at a local block party, dancing in the street and eventually passed out on some beach south of the city.

 Not this year.

 Not when there was fifty grand at stake for a chunk of jadestone now only twenty feet away from me.

 I slithered between two heavily oiled male backs, one boasting some really impressive ink.
 Etched in vibrant greens, blacks, oranges, blues and golds, a rugged sun god looked right at home between a pair of the most amazing shoulders I’d seen in recent memory.
 The god presided over the flowing waters of the Amazon, which in turn cascaded down to an exceptionally fine ass.
-An ass now twitching against my—
+An ass currently twitching against my—